 Ecopia EP422 Plus tires have a 70,000 mile tread life warranty.
 Is that realistic?

-I've had Ecopia tires before, and they are somewhat under-rated when it comes to expected tread life.
-If you don't drive aggressively, your car is aligned properly, and you rotate your tires...these tires should last at least 70,000 miles.
+I've had Ecopia tires before, and they are somewhat under-rated when it comes to tread life.
+If you don't drive aggressively, your car is aligned properly, and you rotate your tires...these tires should have no problem lasting 80,000 miles on a Mirage.

 75,000 MILE TREAD WEAR UPDATE: These tires had 11/32" of tread when new.
 At 75,000 miles (and 14 tire rotations) and they are all between 3-4/32".
 So they are wearing at the rate of roughly 1/32" every 9,000 miles.
 I will re-evaluate them at 80,000 miles.
 Here's what they look like after 75K miles...